The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: Experiments

-TOM outperforms the competing methods and achieves performance on par with the Oracle (Table~\ref{tab:gp}).
-Note that the improvement of TOM over TOM-STL is much greater than that of DR-MTL over DR-STL, indicating that TOM is particularly well-suited to exploiting structure across disjoint data sets (learned VEs are shown in Figure~\ref{fig:mtl_ves}(a-b)).
+{ \emph{Quantitative Results in synthetic disjoint MTL scenarios}.
+TOM learns variable embeddings that enable it to outperform alternative approaches, and achieve performance on par with the Oracle. } \end{SCtable} TOM outperforms the competing methods and achieves performance on par with the Oracle (Table~\ref{tab:gp}).
+Note that the improvement of TOM over TOM-STL is much greater than that of DR-MTL over DR-STL, indicating that TOM is particularly well-suited to exploiting structure across disjoint data sets (learned VEs are shown in Figure~\ref{fig:mtl_ves}a-b).
 Now that this suitability has been confirmed, the next section evaluates TOM across a suite of disjoint, and seemingly unrelated, real-world problems.